 Analytics involves the translation of data into meaningful and actionable insights.
 The Minor in Data Analytics provides graduates with knowledge and skills in this growing field to complement their degrees and majors.
 Through the six required courses, students will learn about data management, data analysis, the identification of problems and opportunities that can be understood through data, and how to translate the results into meaningful insights.

-- INFO 2650 Visualizing Information for Presentation - MGMT 2262 Statistics and Analytics for Business - MGMT 3265 Management Information Systems - MGMT 4501 Advanced Analytics in Business - MGMT 4511 Business Intelligence - MGMT 5501 Applied Analytics Strategy and Professional Practice
+- MGMT 2262 Statistics and Analytics for Business - MGMT 3501 Data Management and Business Analytics

+- MGMT 4501 Advanced Analytics in Business

+- MGMT 4511 Business Intelligence

+- MGMT 5501 Applied Analytics Strategy and Professional Practice